Hugo Schuchardt: Schuchardt today

 Hugo Schuchardt is one of the most eminent linguists of the Germanic tradition within Romance philology.
-Today, of course, his contribution is mainly of historiographic interest.
+Today his contribution is mainly of historiographic interest.
 For the Basque community, he is one of the most eminent foreign scholars, beside Wilhelm von Humboldt and only few others.

 His library became part of the university library of Graz; his 'Villa Malvine' hosted the Romance philology department for a long time, but is today an administrative building of the university.
 Researchers in Graz have constantly worked on Schuchardt ever since, among them Michaela Wolf and the linguist Bernhard Hurch (himself being a bascologist with a strong interest in historiography of linguistics) who compiled an online archive of the entire work of Schuchardt (see external links).

 His most lasting contributions to modern linguistics, though, are the elaboration, with Johannes Schmidt, of the Wave Model of language change and his substantial work laying the foundations of modern creolistics.